Nohta – Nohaleshwar Temple

 0

 Nohta is situated on the eastern banks of the Sunar River in the Damoh district of Madhya Pradesh.
-The river is named Sunar in Google Maps however the district gazetteer mentions the river name as Bearma (or present Vyrama).1 In fact, River Vyrama and Sunar are two names of the same river, and it is a tributary of the Ken River.
-Little away from Nohta town is the junction of river Sunar and river Guraiya landing the sanctity of the town as a sangam.
-The antiquities of the town were first reported by Henry Cousens who paid a visit in December 1893.
-He tells Nohta at one time must have been a place of importance judging from the number of sites of old temples which are scattered in and around the village, and the great quantities of sculptured slabs, pillars, doorways, and images that are now found built promiscuously into the walls of houses of the village.
+The river is named Sunar on Google Maps; however, the district gazetteer lists the river as Bearma (or the present Vyrama).1 In fact, River Vyrama and Sunar are two names of the same river, and it is a tributary of the Ken River.
+A little away from Nohta town is the junction of the rivers Sunar and Guraiya, which lends the town its sanctity as a sangam.
+The antiquities of the town were first reported by Henry Cousens, who visited in December 1893.
+He says that Nohta, at one time, must have been a place of importance, judging from the number of sites of old temples which are scattered in and around the village, and the great quantities of sculptured slabs, pillars, doorways, and images that are now found built promiscuously into the walls of houses of the village.
 The only old temple standing during his time was a Shiva temple lying about half a mile south of the village.
 It was in a very ruinous condition, the outer shell of the walls of the shrine having for the most part fallen together with its shikhara and roof of sabha-mandapa.
-Fortunately, most of the fallen parts were piled up next to where they fell.2 Cousens immediately started the conservation works and when J F Blakiston paid a visit in February 1913, the temple was in very excellent order.3 He mentions that the temple is rebuilt to a great extent owing to its ruinous condition however the work has been very well done and anyone know knowing that it has been dismantled would have supposed that it was always in its present state.
+Fortunately, most of the fallen parts were piled up next to where they fell.2 Cousens immediately started the conservation works, and when J F Blakiston paid a visit in February 1913, the temple was in very excellent order.3 He mentions that the temple is rebuilt to a great extent owing to its ruinous condition; however, the work has been very well done, and anyone knowing that it has been dismantled would have supposed that it was always in its present state.
 He dates the temple to the twelfth century CE.
-The temple has been featured in various compendiums on Indian temples, Kalachuri period temples, and the temples of the Damoh region.4,5,6,7,8 However, all these various studies have not improved upon the information we already got from the previous explorations.
+The temple has been featured in various compendia on Indian temples, Kalachuri period temples, and the temples of the Damoh region.4,5,6,7,8 However, all these various studies have not improved upon the information we already got from the previous explorations.

-Nohaleshwar Temple – The temple faces west and is built over a platform of about 1.26 m high.
+Nohaleshwar Temple – The temple faces west and is built over a platform about 1.26 m high.
 The temple consists of a rectangular garbha-grha (sanctum), antarala (vestibule), ranga-mandapa (hall), and a mukha-mandapa (porch).
-The vimana is pancha-ratha in plan and is composed of vedibandha, jangha, varandika and shikhara.
-The vedibandha has the usual moldings of khura, kumbha, kumuda, etc. On the kumbha molding, over each ratha is provided a niche, the niche over bhadra is larger than others.
-The jangha has two registers of niches, the lower register has larger images than the upper register.
-Images are placed over all the rathas, while the recess portion is decorated with gaja-shardula-vyala motifs.
-The shikhara is a reconstruction utilizing the fallen pieces and debris, and thus it has various incoherent pieces in its composition.
+The vimana is pancha-ratha in plan and is composed of vedibandha, jangha, varandika, and shikhara.
+The vedibandha has the usual moldings of khura, kumbha, kumuda, etc. On the kumbha molding, over each ratha, a niche is provided; the niche over bhadra is larger than the others.
+The jangha has two registers of niches; the lower register has larger images than the upper register.
+Images are placed over all the rathas, while the recesses are decorated with gaja-shardula-vyala motifs.
+The shikhara is a reconstruction made from fallen pieces and debris, and thus it has various incoherent elements in its composition.

 Vayu on the north facade